lancelot-zen/RouteSense/README.md

 <h1 align="center">RouteSense</h1>

-*RouteSense is an algorithm visualizer game about finding the optimal path between two nodes in a graph.*
+*RouteSense is an algorithm visualizer game about finding the optimal path between two nodes in a graph.
+It uses A-star Search algorithm.*

 ## How to start the game